parse-community/docs/_includes/rest/push-notifications.md

 }
 </code></pre>

-When creating Android installation objects containing GCM (Google Cloud Messaging) credentials, you must have at least the following fields in your installation object:
+When creating Android installation objects containing FCM (Firebase Cloud Messaging) credentials, you must have at least the following fields in your installation object:

 *   A `deviceType` set to `android`.
 *   A `pushType` set to `gcm`.
-*   A GCM registration ID in the `deviceToken` field.
+*   A FCM registration token in the `deviceToken` field.
-*   The GCM sender ID associated with this registration ID in the `GCMSenderId` field.

 You could create and object with these fields using a command like this: